sentient-lang/sentient-lang.org/library/array.md

 ---
-title: Array
+title: "Standard library: Array methods"
-header: /reference
+header: /library
 layout: default
 ---
-# Array
+# Array methods

 Arrays are one of three types in the Sentient programming language.
 This document contains a reference of all array operators and methods.